 One way to interfere with this natural phenomenon is to tell the child what to believe.
 When the child agrees that some behaviours and experiences are ‘good’ and some are ‘bad’ it creates conditioned responses.
 This means that the child responds to their beliefs and prejudices about the experience but not the experience itself.
 As demonstrated by phobic responses a belief about an experience can have more power over the mind of the believer than the experience itself.
 Fear and guilt are feelings that are associated with this form of universal conditioning.

 Religious beliefs were and are used to inhibit natural expression by creating fearful conditioned responses to experiences that are pre-judged to be ‘blasphemous’, ‘immoral’ or ‘illegal’.
 Governments are exploiting this phenomenon by creating laws and education.
-The beliefs that come from religion and education interferes with nature.
+The beliefs that come from religion and education interfere with nature.
 Nature creates instinctual, compassionate and wise responses.
-The cause of war, theft, rape, violence, and greed is exploitation of the mind.
+The cause of war, theft, rape, violence and greed is exploitation of the mind.
 To interfere with man’s natural instincts is to interfere with nature’s internal guide.

 This interference is achieved by distorting reality.
 We distort reality with our educated perception of that reality.
 Universal beliefs are the method that is used to condition a mind’s perception of what is perceived to be real.
 This is done in order that the mind and body can be exploited and controlled by authority.